worlddemocrats/academy/curricula/COMPUTATIONAL_POLITICAL_LEADERSHIP.md

 ## Introductory Courses

-1. **Introduction to Computational Thinking**: Foundational concepts of computational thinking: problem decomposition, pattern recognition, abstraction, and algorithmic thinking.
+1. **Introduction to Computational Thinking**
+   - Foundational concepts of computational thinking: problem decomposition, pattern recognition, abstraction, and algorithmic thinking.

-2. **Introduction to Political Science**: An overview of political process, political institutions, and theories of political behavior.
+2. **Introduction to Political Science**
+   - Overview of the political process, political institutions, and theories of political behavior.

-3. **Introduction to Computer Programming**: Basic principles of computer programming, preferably in Python due to its wide usage in data science.
+3. **Introduction to Computer Science**

-4. **Digital Media and Society**: This course explores the impact of digital media on social and political behavior.
+   - Basics of computing, including programming languages like Python and basic data structures.

+4. **Principles of Leadership**
+   - Exploration of leadership theories, styles, and practices.

+5. **Introduction to Data Science**
+   - Basics of data manipulation, analysis, and visualization.

 ## Core Courses

+6. **Digital Leadership**
-5. **Digital Leadership**: How leaders can leverage digital technologies to improve their leadership effectiveness.
+   - How leaders can leverage digital technologies to improve their leadership effectiveness.

-6. **Political Leadership and Strategy**: The theory and practice of political leadership and strategic decision making.
+7. **Political Leadership and Strategy**
+   - Theory and practice of political leadership and strategic decision making.

-7. **Data Science for Leaders**: An introduction to principles of data science, focusing on interpreting and making decisions based on data analysis.
+8. **Data Science for Leaders**
+   - Principles of data science for decision-making and policy implementation.

-8. **Political Communication in the Digital Age**: The role of digital media in political communication.
+9. **Political Communication in the Digital Age**
+   - Role of digital media in political communication.

-9. **Public Policy in the Digital Age**: How digital technologies are changing public policy.
+10. **Public Policy in the Digital Age**
+   - How digital technologies are changing public policy.

+11. **Machine Learning and AI for Leaders**
+   - Overview of machine learning and AI and how they can be used in decision-making and policy implementation.

+12. **Cybersecurity for Leaders**
-10. **Cybersecurity for Leaders**: The basics of cybersecurity, focusing on the risks and threats leaders need to be aware of in the digital age.
+   - Basics of cybersecurity, focusing on the risks and threats leaders need to be aware of in the digital age.

 ## Advanced Courses

-11. **Machine Learning and AI for Leaders**: An overview of machine learning and AI and how they can be used in decision-making and policy implementation.

-12. **Digital Transformation and Innovation in Government**: How leaders can drive digital transformation and promote innovation in government.
+13. **Advanced Computational Methods for Political Leadership**
+   - In-depth exploration of computational methods in the context of political leadership.

+14. **Advanced Data Science for Leaders**
+   - Advanced techniques in data analysis and modeling for decision-making.

-13. **Ethics of Technology in Politics**: The ethical considerations of using digital technologies and computational methods in political leadership.
+15. **Ethics of Technology in Politics**
+   - Ethical considerations of using digital technologies and computational methods in political leadership.

-14. **Advanced Data Analytics for Political Leadership**: An in-depth look at the use of data analytics in political decision-making.

-15. **Computational Modeling in Political Science**: The use of computational models for understanding political phenomena.

-16. **Blockchain and Emerging Technologies in Governance**: An exploration of the potential and challenges of new technologies in governance.
+16. **Digital Transformation and Innovation in Government**
+   - How leaders can drive digital transformation and promote innovation in government.

+17. **Strategic Decision Making in the Digital Age**
+   - Use of computational methods and data analysis in strategic decision making.

+18. **Leading Digital Change in Political Organizations**
+   - How to lead digital transformation initiatives in political organizations.

 ## Final Project

+19. **Capstone Project**
-17. **Capstone Project**: A final project where students apply their learning to a real-world leadership challenge, using computational methods to develop and implement a solution.
+   - A final project where students apply their learning to a real-world leadership challenge, using computational methods to develop and implement a solution.